samuelbloomfield/Scripts-for-genomic-analyses/README.md

 ### SNP codon and position

-The SNP_location.pl script was used to determine the location and codons that SNPs were associated with.
+The SNP_location.pl script was used to determine the type of SNPs (e.g. synonymous/non-synonymous, intergenic/found within one or more genes, and the codon position within a gene that it is associated with) based on their location within a reference genome.
-The SNP_location.pl script will need to be re-written to include the location of the working directory, the .gff file name, the location and direction of SNPs, and the sequence variants of the SNPs.
+The SNP_location.pl requires two arguments: the location of the reference genome in .gff format, and the location of a text-delaminated file containing the SNP information.
-The working directory should contain a copy of the .gff file used.
+The text-delaminated should contain: the position of the SNP on the reference file, whether the SNPs are forward (F) or reverse compliment (R), and the variations of the SNPs.
+An example of the text-delaminated file can be found in the example directory.
+Most SNP-identification programs that use a reference (e.g. Snippy) will give all the SNPs as forward, but for programmes that identify SNPs via kmers (e.g. kSNP), the SNPs may be reverse complement.
-The script will return the number of genes the SNP is located in, the codon position, the codon variants, the translated codons, and the SNP type in the "Isolate.gff_SNP_locations" file.
+The script will return: the number of genes the SNP is located within, the codon position, and whether the SNP is synonymous or non-synonymous in the "*_SNP_types.txt" file; a summary of the number of synonymous and non-synonymous SNPs, and the number of SNPs that are intergenic, or associated with one or multiple genes in the "*_SNP_summary.txt" file; and for each gene that contains a SNP, the number of SNPs associated with that gene in the "*_gene_SNP_counts.txt" file.
 From the terminal the file can be run as:

 ```
-perl SNP_location.pl
+perl SNP_location.pl -GFF Reference.gff -SNP Text_delaminated_SNP_file.txt
 ```